ga4gh-discovery/ga4gh-case-discovery/README.md

 We define the two actors involved as the `client` and the `server`, following HTTP semantics.

-A `client` is a system which makes `search` requests to a `server` (or many servers in a federated request).
+A `client` is a system which makes `search` requests to a `server` (or many servers in a federated system).
 This can be done on behalf of a user, or as part of an automated workflow/pipeline.

 A `server` is a database or system which contains data on which it can perform searches and from which it can return `results`.